TNorbury/FlashCards/README.md

 questionN:answerN

-The program uses UTF-8 character set so some characters (such as quotation marks) will appear as "?".
-This is something that I'll get around to working on (see To-Do)

-If your file doesn't follow that format your cards will probably come out weird.
+If your file doesn't follow that format your cards will probably come out weird or the program will crash

 #To-Do